Phaser (effect): Structure

 The frequency response of an 8-stage phaser with or without feedback is shown.
 Note that the peaks between the notches are sharper when there's feedback, giving a distinct sound.

-A stereo phaser is usually two identical phasers modulated by a quadrature signal; the output of the oscillators for the left and right channels are a quarter-wave out of phase.
+A stereo phaser is usually two identical phasers modulated by a quadrature signal; the outputs of the oscillators for the left and right channels are a quarter-wave out of phase.

 Many modern phasers are implemented using digital signal processing, often emulating analog phasers.
 Phasers are mostly found as plugins for sound editing software, as a part of a monolithic rackmount sound effect unit, or as stompbox guitar effects.